 The other best practice for marketing to developers and engineers is to start with data.
-The more you can think like an engineer and understand what motivates them, the better you will be to create a relatable story.
-The truth is that data-driven content marketing and social media storytelling are the only full-proof way to precisely reach this highly technical audience.
+The more you can think like an engineer and understand what motivates them, the better you will be at creating a relatable story.
+The truth is that data-driven content marketing and social media storytelling is the only full-proof way to reach this highly technical audience precisely.

 Below is an example of an analysis done about two years ago.
 These insights are applicable today and could inform programs, content, and marketing to software developers, engineers, programmers, etc.